-Her playful attitude was inherited from her mother, who made sure both she and her kids had toys even though money was always tight: Drain’s mom worked at McDonald’s and her grandmother was a housekeeper.
-Drain describes this time in her life as idyllic, running around during the hot Kentucky summers with her older brother and immersing herself in books like A Wrinkle in Time and the works of science fiction authors Arthur C. Clarke and Isaac Asimov.
+Drain grew up in Louisville, Kentucky.
+Her mom worked at McDonald’s and her grandmother was a housekeeper.
+Drain describes this time in her life as idyllic, running around during the hot Kentucky summers with her older brother and immersing herself in books like "A Wrinkle in Time" and the works of science fiction authors Arthur C. Clarke and Isaac Asimov.

 A deeply practical side balances her exuberant spirit.
-In considering future careers, job assurance was a major factor.
+In considering future careers, job security was a major factor.
 The first member of her family to go to college, she wanted to be sure the investment was worth it.
-She loved music and was often first clarinet in her class band, but she didn’t see it leading to a financially stable long-term career.
+She loved music and was often first clarinet in her class band, but she didn’t see music leading to a financially stable long-term career.

 “It’s the coolest asteroid I’ve ever heard of, the most massive metal asteroid in the belt.
 The scientists think it’s quite possibly the core of a proto-planet where the mantle got stripped off in a series of collisions.
 How cool and fun will this mission be?”

 The first time I remember being fascinated by space was when I read about how the solar system formed.
-The fact that it was formed from a giant cloud of gas and dust spewed out by supernovas and it all came together under gravity and made the sun and all the planets -- I thought it was bananas that scientists could figure all that out based on what they can see today.
+The fact that it was formed from a giant cloud of gas and dust spewed out by supernovas and it all came together under gravity and made the Sun and all the planets – I thought it was bananas that scientists could figure all that out based on what they can see today.
 I remember thinking, "That's really cool that we can know that about space."

-The important thing about being a scientist or an engineer is learning how to think critically, learning how to be creative, learning problem solving and learning how to learn.
+The important thing about being a scientist or an engineer is learning how to think critically, learning how to be creative, learning problem solving, and learning how to learn.

 How did you end up working in the space program?

-When I started thinking in high school about what I wanted to do for my career, math, science and space seemed like things that could keep me interested for an entire career.
+When I started thinking in high school about what I wanted to do for my career – math, science, and space seemed like things that could keep me interested for an entire career.

 There was a Jet Propulsion Laboratory booth at a career fair that I went to in my second and final year in grad school at the Georgia Institute of Technology.
-Embarrassingly, I'd never heard of JPL, but once I realized that JPL was the center that did Voyager, Pathfinder and so many other amazing missions, I practically pounced on the poor recruiters.
+Embarrassingly, I'd never heard of JPL, but once I realized that JPL was the center that did Voyager, Pathfinder, and so many other amazing missions, I practically pounced on the poor recruiters.
 I got a call sometime later to come interview and practically drooled all over everyone they would let me talk to.
-I was offered a job by Steve Matousek in the systems engineering division (though I'd never heard the phrase "systems engineering" until I'd talked to him!).
+I was offered a job by Steve Matousek in the systems engineering division (though I'd never heard the phrase "systems engineering" until I talked to him!).

-Who inspired you?
+Who inspires you?

 My mom was always very excited about airplanes and spacecraft and anything to do with space, whether it was real or fiction.
 She was always pointing out airplanes overhead and having us watch space shuttle launches on TV.
-She was very big into Star Trek, Star Wars, Battlestar Galactica and all of that stuff.
+She was very big into Star Trek, Star Wars, Battlestar Galactica, and all of that stuff.
 So I soaked that all in from her.

 She was always very supportive of anything I wanted to do or try.
 She was never a person to say, "You can't do that" or, "You shouldn't do that."
 It was always, "OK!
 What are we going to do to make that happen?"

 I also had some really cool teachers through middle school and high school.
 I was in math competitions in high school, and I remember one day we were all in a minivan driving down the freeway to a competition with my ninth grade math teacher, Mrs. Brown.
-In Kentucky freeways run through big chops in hills, and in the winter, water will flow down the vertical face and freeze into these giant icicles.
+In Kentucky, freeways run through big chops in hills, and in the winter, water will flow down the vertical face and freeze into these giant icicles.
 As we drove by, I said, "I've always wanted to break off one of those."
 She said, "OK!" and pulled over, instilling in me this idea that you should go explore things that you want to do.
 That was something that reminded me to take those opportunities and be an exploring person, because why not?

 The Mars Reconnaissance Orbiter launch will be my favorite for a long time.
-It was my first launch, and I was doing a lot of things for someone who'd only been at the Lab for five years.
+It was my first launch, and I was doing a lot of things for someone who'd only been at the Lab [JPL] for five years.
 I was involved in the systems team, helping to develop some of the command products.
 I was trained as an ACE, someone who communicates with the Deep Space Network when we're sending commands and monitoring the connection to the spacecraft.

 On the day of launch, we are there listening to the count down, and you're a little horrified because your vehicle is strapped to a giant rocket and you have no control over that part.
 But it was so exciting!
 You could see in the telemetry you got coming down through the launch vehicle that everything was clocking out.
-It was a picture perfect launch.
+It was a picture-perfect launch.

-I'm looking forward to all the awesome science that's going to come out of the Juno mission.
+I'm also looking forward to all the awesome science that's going to come out of the Juno mission.

 What do you do for fun?

-I read a lot, and it used to be 100 percent science fiction and fantasy, but a few years ago I discovered the world of nonfiction.
+I read a lot, and it used to be 100% science fiction and fantasy, but a few years ago I discovered the world of nonfiction.
 I just wander through the stacks of the library and pick up whatever catches my attention.
 I feel like I've learned so much!
 I also watch documentaries on Netflix.
 There is so much great stuff to learn out there.